stephenkeegan/omicsTranslationAD/_episodes/02-Portal_workshop_5XFADdata.md

 We have now downloaded several metadata files and an RNAseq counts file from the portal.
 For our next exercises, we want to read those files in as R data so we can work with them.

 We can see from the `download_table` we got during the bulk download step that we have five metadata files.
-Two of these should be the individual and biospecimen files, and three of them are assay meetadata files.
+Two of these should be the individual and biospecimen files, and three of them are assay metadata files.

 ~~~